rsyncOSX/RsyncOSXdocs/content/post/Userparameters.md

-title =  "Parameters to rsync" tags = ["parameters", "user"] categories = ["rsync"]
+title =  "Parameters to rsync" tags = ["parameters", "user"] categories = ["rsync"] description = "Setting user selected parameters to rsync."
 +++
 The website LibreByte has written an article [16 Practical examples of the rsync command](http://www.librebyte.net/en/gnulinux/14-practical-examples-of-the-rsync-command/).
 One of the examples is instructing rsync to store backups of files in a backup folder and rename old files by a date suffix.
 Rsync utilizes a ton of parameters.
 RsyncOSX has only presented a few.
 Parameters are normally constructed as:

 - --parameter=value
-	- sample --exclude-from=/Volumes/home/user/exclude-list.txt
+>--exclude-from=/Volumes/home/user/exclude-list.txt

 - --parameter
-	- sample --stats, --dry-run
+>--stats, --dry-run

-See also the [standard parameters](/post/rsyncparameters/) to rsync.
+See also [default parameters](/post/rsyncparameters/) to rsync.

 ## Backup catalog by parameter to rsync